 This guide will help you enjoy your cable car ride with a minimum of fuss, disappointment, and aggravation.

-Rider's Guide to How Cable Cars Work
+How the Cable Cars Work

+Before you start to ride a cable car, you need to know about the people who run them, and what their jobs are.
 Each cable car has a staff of two.
 The conductor sells tickets and looks after the passengers.

 San Francisco Cable Car Map: Where They Go, Which One to Ride